Arsh25/Oracl/README.md

 __Note__: The current version takes around 30 minutes to parse the 15,000 frames in `smallFlow.pcap`.
 It takes about 10 seconds to do the 150 frames in `test.pcap`

+### To-Do

+- Experiment with multi-threading to try to cut down on parsing time
+- Create a database using MongoDB to store our parsed pcaps
+- Add functionality to the Flask server to get and update values from the database